Ryszard Zakrzewski

-Ryszard Zakrzewski was a Polish traveler, topographer, and an officer in the Russian Army who lived in the 19th century.
-Zakrzewski was a member of Russian Geographical Society.
+Ryszard Zakrzewski was a Polish traveller, topographer, and an officer in the Russian Army who lived in the 19th century.
+Zakrzewski was a member of the Russian Geographical Society.
 He was an author of topographic works and focused his research on the Altay, Dzungaria, and Semirechye regions.

 In 1886, he headed a geographic expedition responsible for surveying the northwestern territories in China known as Dzungaria.